 - 200 Students

-- Public Public Institution Type
+- Public Institution Type

 Many organisations offer scholarships or grants.
 Some of these might help you to study for a Master at Brussels School of International Studies!